-If you want to get even closer to nature, you can actually camp at Voyageurs—and these other national parks around the country.
+Where to stay: Explore it all from your home base of the Cantilever Hotel, part of the Trademark Collection by Wyndham, in the town of Ranier.
+Or, if you want to get even closer to nature, you can actually camp at Voyageurs—as well as at these other national parks around the country.

 Mississippi: Ocean Springs

 The coast of Mississippi on the Gulf of Mexico makes for an ideal ocean escape.
 Historic and quaint Ocean Springs is a small town with plentiful southern live oak trees that’s known for its arts and festivals.
-You’ll find more than 200 shops, art galleries, restaurants, and bars to raise a glass to toast the end of summer.
+You’ll find more than 200 shops, art galleries, restaurants and bars where you can raise a glass to toast the end of summer.

 Missouri: Lake of the Ozarks

 Celebrating Labor Day weekend at Lake of the Ozarks is a tradition for many families, and it offers lots of great outdoor activities across its 1,100 miles of shoreline.
 Hang out at the beach, go fishing, cruise the lake, enjoy a round of golf or even go horseback riding.